XthemeOrg/Xtheme/VISION.md

 that ran Atheme.
 We've added new features, fixed bugs and have more planned for the future.
 Be sure to read NEWS.md for more specifics.

+XthemeOrg also provides the Services Web Interface (a Web Panel for
+Xtheme IRC Services and some atheme forks) which is also known as
+SWI.

 Xtheme desires to maintain compatibility with networks that ran Atheme, however in some cases this may change if it would actually benefit Xtheme development and networks running Xtheme.